 [Fig. 5] Modified track map showing Gold Street interlocking after the D/Q swap, which eliminates all merging conflicts.

 Through this swap, the D replaces the Q as the Brighton local to Coney Island, while the Q replaces the D as the 4th Avenue express to Coney Island via the West End line.
-Under NYTIP, the Broadway and 6th Avenue lines no longer conflict with each other, improving regularity throughout South Brooklyn.
+This swap eliminates several conflicts between the Broadway and 6th Avenue lines in Brooklyn.

 Implications for DeKalb Avenue and Atlantic Avenue